Keymaster65/copper2go/README.md

 this feature as a main concept, copper2go was developed.
 By adding connectors, the development of Orchestration Services will become easier for Java developers.

-You can see copper2go as a "Plattform as a Service", if you want to enable your clients to write and support their own COPPER workflows.
+You can run copper2go as a "Plattform as a Service", if you want to enable your clients to write and support their own COPPER workflows.

 With an existing git repository, that contains all COPPER workflows of your orchestration services, copper2go is the